snowbillr/blog/_drafts/buttons-in-phaser-3.md

 - `pointerout` - this is the opposite of `pointerover`.
 It fires when the cursor *leaves* the area of the game object.
 - `pointerdown` - this fires at the start of a click or a touch on the game object, literally when the mouse button is pushed down or when a finger touches down.
 - `pointerup` - this is the opposite of `pointerdown`.
-It fires when the mouse button is released or the finger is lifted up from the game object.
+It fires when the mouse button is released or a finger is lifted up from the game object.

 The Most Basic Button™ only cares about when the user clicks on it, so to start we'll only need to listen to the `pointerdown` event.
-Let's have a click counter that increases everytime we click on our button.
+Let's set up our scene to have have a click counter that increases everytime we click on our button.
+We'll change our `helloButton` to a `clickButton` and add another text object to display the click counter's value.

+We'll also chain our method calls to the `clickButton` object to make it slightly easier to read.

 ```javascript
 export class SimpleScene extends Phaser.Scene {